Keats/pixelspa.com/README.md

 ```

 This will do the commit and push to github so you should not need to actually use git unless you edit directly from github.
 At which point i'll edit this readme

+---

+Remember to save in Sublime to see changes in local!